anvilproject/anvil-portal/content/learn/learn.md

 **Reader** - If you have “Reader” access to a workspace, you can see the workspace in your workspace list and view the workspace’s dashboard.
 The person who shared the workspace with you may also have allowed you to share the workspace with other readers by giving you can-share privileges.

-**Can-execute** - Writers may be given “can-execute” privileges allowing them to launch cloud environments.
+**Can-compute** - Writers may be given “can-compute” privileges allowing them to launch cloud environments.

 **Can-share** - Readers or Writers may be given “can-share” privileges allowing them to share the workspace with others.